AramZS/devblog/src/posts/hello-day-9.md

 That did it!
 Good to know that Github Pages is *very* dependent on file endings, and if it doesn't get them it defaults `/path-with-no-ending-slash` to a downloadable octet-stream and `/path-with-ending-slash/` to HTML.

+I want to build some post-only conditionals into a common base template.
+The goal here is to make my templates as DRY as possible.
+No code should have to be repeated.
+Looks like there [are some tools to do that in Nunjucks](https://bryanlrobinson.com/blog/using-nunjucks-if-expressions-to-create-an-active-navigation-state-in-11ty/).